When you think of Latin and Afro-Cuban music…

 - Tumba

-And the 3 most common setup combos are:
+And the 3 most common size combinations for a setup are:

 - Quinto/Conga